alexandershov/IdeaProjects/learning/linux/linux.md

 When process tries to access unmapped virtual address, then page fault is generated and we're getting infamous "Segmentation Fault" and crash.

-When we fork process we can just copy its page tables (maybe we can even share them) and don't touch physical memory.
+When we fork process we can just copy its page tables (maybe we can even share them, but looks like linux doesn't do this) and don't touch physical memory.
 Then when child modifies its memory we can copy only affected pages.
 This is called copy on write.

 When we have context switch between process, we also switch their page tables.